AmarDange/Indo-German/README.md

 ## Epics and User Stories

-8 Epics were created which were further developed into 34 User Stories.Many of the user stories are worded similarly to the Moments walkthrough project because the functionality is quite similar - especially with navigation and authentication, posts, likes and comments.
+8 Epics were created which were further developed into 34 User Stories.
+Many of the user stories are worded similarly to the Moments walkthrough project because the functionality is quite similar - especially with navigation and authentication, posts, likes and comments.

 ### 1. Website UI